JetBrains/teamcity-documentation/topics/ldap-integration.md

 By default, TeamCity synchronizes membership only for users residing directly in the groups.

 __To map nested LDAP groups to TeamCity__:
-* either (__since TeamCity 2017.1__) specify `teamcity.groups.retrieveUsersFromNestedGroups=true` in the `ldap-config.properties` file and make sure all the groups hierarchy is matched by the `teamcity.groups.base/teamcity.groups.filter` settings
+* either specify `teamcity.groups.retrieveUsersFromNestedGroups=true` in the `ldap-config.properties` file and make sure all the group hierarchy is matched by the `teamcity.groups.base/teamcity.groups.filter` settings
 * or copy your LDAP groups structure in TeamCity groups, together with the group inclusions.
 Then configure the mapping between the TeamCity groups and corresponding LDAP groups.

 If either an LDAP group or a TeamCity group that is configured in the mapping is not found, an error is reported.
 You can review the errors found during the last synchronization run in the __Administration | LDAP Synchronization__ section of the [server settings](teamcity-configuration-and-maintenance.md).